 • Integral Pump makes it easy to recirculate your mash - just flip the switch

-• New high flow basket increases flow 150% - helps eliminates stuck sparges
+• High flow basket increases flow 150% - helps eliminates stuck sparges

-• Redesigned grain basket sits up high so you can easily see gallon markers
+• Grain basket sits up high so you can easily see gallon markers

-• New low density heating element helps prevent scorching
+• Low density heating element helps prevent scorching

-• New close range digital thermomstat holds the temperature precisely
+• Close range digital thermomstat holds the temperature precisely

-• New vented lid is T500 distilling column ready
+• Vented lid is T500 distilling column ready

 • Double walled for better efficency and safer handling